 The following table presents the EU IFRS view on maximum exposure to credit risk.
 The financial instruments subject to credit risk are presented in accordance with EU IFRS at carrying amounts, without consideration of collateral or other credit enhancements.
-As such, the table does not represent the Group's risk management view.
+As such, the table does not represent ABN AMRO Bank's risk management view.